 First and foremost see if you have any irrigation or reticulation plans you may have been given by the original installer.
 Solenoid valves are normally indicated by a circle with a cross inside it making four quarters.
 Two of the diagonally opposite quarters will be coloured in black.
 Rarely will the valves actually be found exactly where they are indicated on the plan but it is a great starting point.

-If your reticulation system is fed from mains scheme water then in the majority of Perth reticulation systems it will be plumbed in about a metre towards the house from your water meter.
+If your reticulation system is fed from mains scheme water then in the majority of Perth reticulation systems it will be plumbed in about a metre towards the house from the water meter.
 This is called a plumbers reticulation “cut-in”.
 Normally where it tees off from the mains water feed to the house you will find a mechanical isolation valve then a master solenoid valve that operates conjunctionally with each further solenoid valve.
 Sometimes the valve is just buried unprotected with no cover, sometimes the master solenoid valve has a square green lid but most commonly it has a round green lid either flush with the surface or buried 100 to 300mm under the surface.
 If you find an isolating ball valve or gate valve then, normally, just downstream of that is the master solenoid valve.